 \subsection{Unimodal Appearance-based Methods}

-Unimodal appearance-based methods rely on a single input type—such as RGB, optical flow, infrared (IR), motion history, depth, or depth flow—to classify hand gestures.
+Unimodal appearance-based methods rely on a single input type-such as RGB, optical flow, infrared (IR), motion history, depth, or depth flow-to classify hand gestures.
 As shown in Fig. \ref{fig:input_modalities}, these representations resemble color images, which allows for the application of similar computer vision techniques.
 These methods can be further categorized based on the architecture of the feature extractor, which typically follows one of three main pipelines: (1) spatiotemporal, (2) spatial + temporal, and (3) short-term spatiotemporal + long-term temporal backbones.
 The following paragraphs explain each of these architectures in more detail.